jkelly91/nw-responsive-portfolio-assign-02/README.md

 A web and mobile responsive portfolio about me and my journey so far in the bootcamp program.

-I learned a lot doing this process, I spent a lot of hours on this too, roughly over 30 hours or more..
+I learned a lot during this process, I spent a lot of hours on this too, roughly over 30 hours or more..

-I still can't seem to figure out why fonts abd responsiveness looks different on live server and default browser than it does on github.
+The main thing I learned during this project was that bootstrap is much different than css and if you cannot find a way to change something in bootstrap then just write it in css.

 Languages used